na-na-hi/renget/archive/CharaImpressions_JP.md

 Cons:
 - Doesn't deal any damage by herself
 - The revive is her fifth action, potentially making it useless in arena depending on your opponent's team as it may not be used before your team is wiped out

-## From here, elemental thoughts will be included.

 ### ->Winter Yuni ![Water](https://pomf2.lain.la/f/wbwd78dh.png)<-
 **Good physical support with TP boost, action speed increase and every physical buff you could want for a party.
 No debuffs to enemies though.
 Good addition to water support cast.**